-2. Adjust your pelvis and ribs 1042 times a day.
+2. Adjust your pelvis and ribcage 1042 times a day.

 3. When it’s time to sit, sit on the floor (using a pillow under your bum to keep the lower spine from rounding) not using back supports, with various leg positions that challenge the tension on the hip muscles (i.e. cross-legged, straight-legged, one-legged bent and one legged straight, and the other-legged bent and the opposite one straightened out, and don't forget sitting with both legs crossed and bent at the same time.)

-Katy, how to you recommend stabilizing the pelvis without over strengthening the core?
+Katy, how do you recommend stabilizing the pelvis without over-strengthening the core?

 How do we keep the pelvic floor strong but balanced at the same time?

 Like the core, the pelvic floor needs to be strong, but it shouldn't require regular pelvic floor exercise.
 The pelvic floor is under a constant load, and the more you move and move in different ways, the more you're exercising it.
 What balances the contraction of the pelvic floor are various glute and hip muscles.
 These need to be working all the time too.
 So, work on decreasing the habit of tucking the pelvis, reduce the tension of your psoai, and increase your daily long-distance walking (and of course, don’t forget the action of squatting to potty and getting up and down off of the floor).
 Which all seems like a lot of work, I know, but if you notice, it’s all the same stuff that needs to be addressed for most of what you're asking about.

 What helps in mobilizing the sacrum, allowing it to "open" in late dilation and/or pushing stage?